-In two judgments issued on 8 May 2018 by the united chambers of the CALL in Belgium,170 the CALL ruled that an implicit decision by the Immigration Office in the context of the Dublin III Regulation to extend the transfer period from 6 months to 18 months is a disputable administrative legal act.
+In two judgments issued on 8 May 2018 by the united chambers of the CALL in Belgium, 188 the CALL ruled that an implicit decision by the Immigration Office in the context of the Dublin III Regulation to extend the transfer period from 6 months to 18 months is a disputable administrative legal act.
 Such a decision must be motivated and be written so that effective judicial review is possible.
-The Immigration Office lodged an appeal with the Council of State to contest this interpretation of the CALL, but the Council of State confirmed the judgement of the CALL on 17 October 2019.171
+The Immigration Office lodged an appeal with the Council of State to contest this interpretation of the CALL, but the Council of State confirmed the judgement of the CALL on 17 October 2019.
+189

 In a judgment of 26 April 2019, the CALL ruled that the choice of domicile at the address of the lawyer is not sufficient to exclude a risk of absconding.
-Peferring to the CJEU's Jawo judgment of 19 March 2019, Personal transfer and that if the applicant leaves the reception centre without communicating a new address, it may be presumed that he has absconded.
+Peferring to the CJEU's Jawo judgment of 19 March 2019, It has to exclude a risk of absconded.
 However, it has to be considered whether he has been informed of the duty to provide his address and whether he is deliberately trying to escape from the authorities.
 As in the present case the applicant for international protection did not actually reside at the lawyer's address, this choice of domicile did not allow the Immigration Office to transfer the applicant to the responsible Member State within six months as required under the Dublin III Regulation.
-Thus, by
+Thus, by choosing the lawyer's domicile, the applicant does not demonstrate that he did not intend to abscond and escape from the authorities according to the CALL.